nicoraith/ada-template-website/README.md

 <br />
 <br />

-We will begin with a few preliminary explorations of our data.
-There has been a longstanding imbalance in the film industry, with men occupying a larger fraction of representation on screen, often in more distinguished roles.
-This leads to a simultaneous marginalization and perpetuation of stereotypes via the portrayal of women.

 * Draw an initial conclusion and set the scene
     + There seems to be an imbalance in gender representation.
 Thus, there is a  need for further exploration